pyFFTW/pyFFTW/README.txt

 A comprehensive unittest suite can be found with the source on the github repository.

-To build for windows from source, download the fftw dlls from here: http://www.fftw.org/install/windows.html and place them in the pyfftw directory, renaming them to libfftw3.dll, libfftw3l.dll and libfftw3f.dll (it should be obvious which files to rename which).
+To build for windows from source, download the fftw dlls for your system and the header file from here (they're in a zip file): http://www.fftw.org/install/windows.html and place them in the pyfftw directory.
+The files are libfftw3-3.dll, libfftw3l-3.dll, libfftw3f-3.dll and libfftw3.h.

 Under linux, to build from source, the FFTW library must be installed already.
 This should probably work for OSX, though I've not tried it.